HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Aterian (ATER) Investors with Losses to Contact Its Attorneys Now, Firm Investigating Possible Securities Law Violations

-SAN FRANCISCO, May 04, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Aterian, Inc. ( ATER) f/k/a Mohawk Group Holdings (MWK) investors with significant losses to submit your losses now.
+SAN FRANCISCO, May 5, 2021 /PRNewswire/ -- Hagens Berman urges Aterian, Inc. (NASDAQ: ATER)f/k/a Mohawk Group Holdings (MWK) investors with significant losses to submit your losses now.
 The firm is investigating possible securities law violations and certain investors may have valuable claims.

 Visit: www.hbsslaw.com/investor-fraud/ATER